Bullw1sh/Bullw1sh/README.md

 Bullw1sh/Bullw1sh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I'm interesting with blockchain developer, but i don't know the first i start to build something or learning some language like python or golang.
+Which the best for newbie like me?